Amara Baby

 Amara Baby (born 23 February 1989) is a Senegalese professional footballer who plays as a midfielder.

 Club career

 On 8 June 2020, Baby completed a free transfer from Antwerp to Eupen.

 International career

-Born in France and of Senegalese descent, Baby made his international debut for the Senegal national football team in a 3–1 2017 Africa Cup of Nations qualification win over Burundi on 13 June 2015.
+Born in France, Baby is Senegalese by descent.
+He made his international debut for the Senegal national football team in a 3–1 2017 Africa Cup of Nations qualification win over Burundi on 13 June 2015.